 On the heels of the strange press conference by Broward County Sheriff Scott Israel where he mentioned his "amazing leadership", Sean recaps all we've learned about the tragedy in Florida.
 There were nearly 40 reports of the shooter having been investigated leading up to this tragic school shooting.
 We should spend some time reflecting on just what see something, say something means, that's where prevention starts.
 The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-Uh breaking news at this uh hour as we're coming on the air here.
+Breaking news at this hour as we're coming on the air here.

 So, and I'm just getting bits and pieces of this news.

-So there was a press conference with the attorney general, Jeff Sessions, on the opioid issue earlier today, and Catherine Herrid actually took the time to ask the attorney general about the issue of FISA abuse, and he has announced, although the media doesn't seem to have picked up on how profound this is, uh, an investigation into FISA abuses, uh, which is a huge story.
+And he has announced, although the media doesn't seem to have picked up on how profound this is, an investigation into FISA abuses, which is a huge story.

 Let's play it.

-Um I think that's just the appropriate thing, the inspector general will uh take that as one of the matters uh he'll deal with.
+The Inspector General will take that as one of the matters he'll deal with.

-Now that's a huge story because Pfizer abuse, what is what is FISA abuse all about?
+Now, that's a huge story because FISA abuse, what is FISA abuse all about?

-And as former deputy FBI director Andrew McCabe has said, without any dossier, there wasn't even going to be an application made for a Pfizer warrant.
+And as former Deputy FBI Director Andrew McCabe has said, without any dossier, there wasn't even going to be an application made for a FISA warrant.

 And then, of course, the Pfizer warrant application, what did they do?

-They hide the dossier's connections to the Clinton and the DNC.
+They hide the dossier's connections to Clinton and the DNC.

-In other words, that Hillary Clinton bought and paid for the phony Russian dossier with Russian government lies and salacious details that the FBI never corroborated, Fusion GPS never corroborated, nobody had ever corroborated, but it comes the becomes the vase uh basis of a Pfizer warrant application,
+In other words, that Hillary Clinton bought and paid for the phony Russian dossier with Russian government lies and salacious details that the FBI never corroborated.

-That's literally just breaking as we become as we come on the air to you today.
+That's literally just breaking as we come on the air to you today.

-Um we have another big story that we've got to deal with here, and it deals with this Broward County Sheriff and Scott Israel is his name.
+We have another big story that we've got to deal with here, and it deals with this Broward County sheriff and Scott Israel is his name.

 And why didn't what's so funny, Ethan?